Brokttv/EAP-GP/README.md

 # EAP-IG (+ EAP-GP)

 > **This is a fork of [hannamw/EAP-IG](https://github.com/hannamw/EAP-IG)** (Michael Hanna's library
 > for circuit-finding in transformer LMs, MIT licensed, see `LICENSE`).
-Everything below the
+Please visit their repo
-> "Changes in this fork" section is the original upstream README, describing the base library
+>  describing the base library
 > this fork builds on.
 >
 > **What this fork adds:** an implementation of **EAP-GP** ("Edge Attribution Patching with